Falling (accident)

 Falling is the action of a person or animal losing stability and ending up in a lower position, often on the ground.
 It is the second-leading cause of accidental death worldwide and a major cause of personal injury, especially for the elderly.
 Falls in older adults are a major class of preventable injuries.
 Construction workers, electricians, miners, and painters are occupations with high rates of fall injuries.

 Long-term exercise appears to decrease the rate of falls in older people.
 About 226 million cases of significant accidental falls occurred in 2015.
 These resulted in 527,000 deaths.

-Causes
+Causes and risk factors

 Accidents

 The most common cause of falls in healthy adults is accidents.
 It may be by slipping or tripping from stable surfaces or stairs, improper footwear, dark surroundings, uneven ground, or lack of exercise.

 Studies suggest that women are more prone to falling than men in all age groups.

 Age

 Older people and particularly older people with dementia are at greater risk than young people to injuries due to falling.
 Older people are at risk due to accidents, gait disturbances, balance disorders, changed reflexes due to visual, sensory, motor and cognitive impairment, medications and alcohol consumption, infections, and dehydration.